Status of ITS resources

 As a public research university, we recognize that sharing the results and knowledge produced at the university is essential to the research process.
 Sharing research is at the very core of the mission of Kansas State University as a land-grant institution.
 This policy will demonstrate Kansas State University’s Libraries commitment to open access (OA).
 Learn more about open access.

 Over 30 universities in the US have adopted open access policies, including Harvard, MIT, the University of California, Stanford, and other top research institutions.
 Similarly, more federal agencies are requiring that results of funded research projects be freely available to the public.
 Issued last year, the Policy Statement on Open Access to Scholarship by Academic Librarians from the Association of College and Research Libraries (ACRL) “encourages academic librarians to publish in open access journals.”
-The ACRL policy encourages green archiving as soon as possible for authors publishing in subscription journals and for authors to make a variety of their scholarship available open access.
+The ACRL policy encourages green archiving as soon as possible for authors publishing in subscription journals and for authors to make a variety of their scholarship available as open access.
 By granting the university license to exercise copyrights for their articles, faculty and staff ensure that copies of their articles can be deposited in K-State Research Exchange (K-REx) and made open access, even if later restricted by the publisher’s copyright transfer agreement.
 In essence, faculty are giving the university permission to make their articles open access, and this permission prevails, in a legal sense, over any subsequent agreements a publisher may ask the author to sign.

 As a land-grant institution, an integral part of K-State’s mission is to serve Kansas, the nation, and the international community by providing access to knowledge and basic research that address public needs.
 Ensuring the widest dissemination of and open access to scholarly articles is essential to that mission.
 In consideration of this, the faculty and staff of the K-State Libraries are committed to openly disseminating the outcomes of its research and scholarship as widely as possible.
 In keeping with that commitment, the K-State Libraries adopt the following policy.